rodrigoluizinfo/Pitch---Renova-o-Sustent-vel-de-Frotas-de-Caminh-es/README.md

 ### P.S: The unsupervised learning model - DBSCAN - was used
 ### The model was applied to both non-normalized and normalized data, highlighting the importance of normalization.

-### OBS: You need to unzip the 'datasets.zip' file to access the folder containing the 'Oficina.csv' file in order to execute the code without errors.
+### OBS: You need to unzip the datasets.zip file to access the folder containing the 'Oficina.csv' file in order to execute the code without errors.

 ## The project is 100% original, as the ETL of the database in the dataset was done from scratch, not exposing sensitive data and strategic data, serving only as a learning exercise.